ECB should be strict with emergency liquidity - Weidmann

 "ELA should only be awarded for the short term and to solvent banks," Weidmann, who is also chief of Germany's Bundesbank, told business daily Boersen Zeitung in an interview published in its Thursday edition.

-Promising to end five years of austerity, Prime Minister Alexis Tsipras and his finance minister, Yanis Varoufakis, are meeting senior officials across Europe to seek support for a new debt agreement.

-But the decision to force Greek banks onto ELA shows the ECB is playing hard ball with Athens.

 "I am of the view that we should apply strict standards with ELA.
-If that should have consequences for financial stability, then politicians must live up to their responsibilities," Weidmann said, who leads the hawkish camp on the ECB Council.
+If that should have consequences for financial stability, then politicians must live up to their responsibilities," he said.

 "Governments and parliaments must take decisions about whether and how to keep banks afloat, or wind them up.
 After all, this can concern taxpayers' money."